 Several state plans permit family members to become paid caregivers.
 With these options, the money that Medicaid would typically provide for care in a senior living community can be reallocated toward in-home services, including those administered by relatives.

-Home and Community-Based Services Waivers, often referred to as HCBS waivers, aid seniors who would prefer to receive in-home care.
-More than 1 million older adults in the U.S. coordinate their care through an HBCS waiver program.
+Home and Community-Based Services waivers, often referred to as HCBS waivers, aid seniors who would prefer to receive in-home care.
 While guidelines vary depending on a senior’s state of residence, older adults must meet some general qualifications:

 In addition to qualifying based on income, seniors typically need to meet an age or diagnosis requirement to receive an HCBS waiver.

 Whether you can become a paid caregiver for a family member depends on your state’s rules.
 While it’s more common to get paid to become a caregiver for parents, several states also offer payment to caretaking spouses.

 Self-directed personal assistant services (PAS) empower seniors to hire their own caregivers, which typically include family members and close friends.
 In many states, getting paid to be a caregiver for your parent or spouse is due to self-directed PAS.
 The program allows enrolled participants to facilitate their own care and exercise autonomy through key actions: